rayanebel/k8s-workshop/labs/lab06/README.md

 - Verify if your pod is running.
 Which command will you run?
 - Displays detailed status of your pod with `kubectl`.
 Which command will you run?
 - Open a shell inside your pod.
 Which command will you run?
-- Update the image tag from `6.3.0` to `6.4.0` and redeploy the application.
+- Edit the pod definition and change the port number from 9898 to 9899.
 What do you see?
 - Delete the `podinfo` pod
 - Delete the `podinfo` namespace